 About Michael Toya:

-Micheal Toya is of Jemez Pueblo decent and at a young age, he was certain that becoming an artist was his calling.
+Michael Toya is of Jemez Pueblo decent and at a young age, he was certain that becoming an artist was his calling.
 Being exposed to traditional drawings and paintings, through familial ties, prompted Michael to focus in on pursuing a career in the art world.
-Michael is a self taught artist incorporating various mediums, from acrylics to intricate free hand matt cut designs, into every piece.
+Michael is a self-taught artist incorporating various mediums, from acrylics to intricate free-hand mat cut designs, into every piece.
 You will also notice Culturally interpreted designs found in his works that educate everyone on what he upholds and believes in.
 It is in these designs that offer spiritual and motivational strength to the viewer.
-Michael recently dabbled into the comicon scene creating pop-culture traditional art mashups.
-He gave his love of certain pop-culture iconic figures a taste of native flair.
+Michael recently dabbled into the Comicon scene creating pop-culture traditional art mashups.
+He gave his love of certain pop-culture iconic figures a taste of Native flair.
 This particular type of art landed him an interview and news story on KRQE13, in December of 2017.

 “Before I create a piece, I take my hands and motion them away from my body and into the air brushing away all negative feeling.
 Then, I embrace all the good that our creator has given us.
 Now I am centered and focused, and can create art that inspires and educates everyone to just be yourself.”